Circe-e-V/ASDB/index.md

 The construction and validation was carried out in German and English, and both versions will be available upon publication soon.
 Until now the tool is available only upon request from Tomislav Majic (Charité Universitätsklinikum Berlin, Germany)

 # Further instruments <a name="Further"></a>
-Besides the discussed above, please find some additional information and discussion of different Questionnaire tools in the following references:
+Besides the discussed above, please find some additional information and discussion of different questionnaire tools in the following references:
+* Fort et al. (2024) Classification Schemes of Altered States of Consciousness (Preprint)
 * Yeginer, 2000
 * Passie, 2007
-* Schmidt & Majic
+* Schmidt & Majic (Book chapter - GERMAN)
 * Prugger et al. 2023
 * Dos Santos ...
 * Yaden et al. (2024) https://www.nature.com/articles/s44159-024-00345-6